-Log an annual checklist of driving documents including driving licence, MOT, and road fund tax.
+Log an annual checklist of driving documents for those staff who drive in the course of their work including driving licence, MOT, motor insurance for business use, and road fund tax.

-14. Emergency Planning
+13. Emergency Planning

 Definition: "An event - or events - usually sudden, which involve the experience of significant personal distress to a level which potentially overwhelms normal responses and procedures which is like to have emotional and organization consequences."